 * Wobble in the tensioner pulley (or idler pulley).
 Wobble means the bearings are shot.

 * Belt or tensioner noise.
 The tensioner should be quiet when the engine is running.
 Any squealing, rumbling, growling or chirping noises should be investigated to determine the cause.
 A mechanic's stethoscope can be used to pinpoint the source of the noise.
-The probe should be placed against the bolt in the center of the tensioner pulley wheel to listen for bearing noise.
+The probe should be placed against the bolt in the center of the tensioner pulley wheel and/or idler pulley to listen for bearing noise.
 The idler pulley(s) should also be checked because the bearings in this component can wear out, too.
 The same goes for all the engine-driven accessories (water pump, alternator, PS pump and A/C compressor).

 * Pulley damage.
 Physical damage of any kind on the automatic tensioner pulley may indicate excessive tension or physical interference.
 If the pulley is damaged, replace the tensioner assembly not just the pulley.
 If an idler pulley is damaged, inspect the tensioner also because vibrations caused by a bad idler pulley may damage the tensioner.